Transforming Realty to Gift Reality

 An outright gift.
-When you make a gift today of real estate you have owned longer than one year, you obtain a federal income tax charitable deduction equal to the property's full fair market value.
+When you make a gift today of real estate you have owned longer than one year, you qualify for a federal income tax charitable deduction equal to the property's full fair market value.
 This deduction lets you reduce the cost of making the gift and frees up cash that otherwise would have been used to pay taxes.
 By donating the property to us, you also eliminate capital gains tax on its appreciation.
-Furthermore, the transfer is not subject to the gift tax, and the gift reduces your future taxable estate.

 A gift in your will or living trust.
 A gift of real estate through your will or living trust allows you the flexibility to change your mind and the potential to support our work with a larger gift than you could during your lifetime.
-In as little as one sentence or two, you can ensure that your support for UB continues after your lifetime and that your estate will benefit from a federal estate tax charitable deduction.
+In as little as one sentence or two, you can ensure that your support for UB continues after your lifetime.

 A retained life estate.
 Perhaps you like the tax advantages a gift of real estate to our organization would offer, but you want to continue living in your personal residence for your lifetime.
 You can transfer your personal residence or farm to UB but keep the right to occupy (or rent out) the home for the rest of your life.
 You continue to pay real estate taxes, maintenance fees and insurance on the property.
-Even though we would not actually take possession of the residence until after your lifetime, since your gift cannot be revoked, you receive an immediate federal income tax charitable deduction for a portion of your home's value.
+Even though UB would not actually take possession of the residence until after your lifetime, since your gift cannot be revoked, you qualify for a federal income tax charitable deduction for a portion of your home's value.

 A charitable remainder unitrust.
 You can contribute any type of appreciated real estate you've owned for more than one year, provided it's unmortgaged, in exchange for an income stream for life or a term of up to 20 years.
 The donated property may be a residence (a personal residence must be vacant upon contribution), undeveloped land, a farm or commercial property.
 Real estate works well with only certain variations of charitable remainder trusts.
 Your estate planning attorney, who will draft your trust, can give you more details.